|

 supply is created out of nothing.
 In the UK, for example,

-97% of the new money supply is created out of nothing by the
+97% of the new money supply is created out of nothing by

-justifiable administrative charges) is attached.
+(beyond justifiable administrative charges) is attached.

-The neoclassical (and banking system) justification for creating
+The neoclassical (and banking system) justification for

-money out of nothing
+creating money out of nothing

 So is there any justification for letting the banking system

-continually _ and on a huge scale _ create money out of nothing?
+continually _ and on a huge scale _ create money out of

-get away with it, free of penalty?
+counterfeiting and get away with it, free of penalty?

 Firstly, the banking system is able to manufacture money,